Mighty Networks vs. Kajabi: a comparison

-If you plan to use the built-in email marketing automation in Kajabi, this may be a good fit for you.
+If you plan to use the built-in email marketing features in Kajabi, this may be a good fit for you.
 However, be prepared to flex your business model and get creative when you run into system limitations, or face a migration.

-In order to truly assess the cost of both of these platforms-as-a-service options, consider the long-term vision for your business and your membership site.
+In order to truly assess the cost of both of these platforms as a service options, consider the long-term vision for your business and your membership site.
 Consider the cost of migrating off these platforms onto a software-as-a-service platform like AccessAlly if you anticipate outgrowing either of these systems in the future.

 We recommend selecting the best option that will not only fit your business right now but will also scale with you as you grow instead of holding you back.